strosz/com.northernrogue.cccp.spacetimedbserver/README.md

    - Auto Publish/Generate mode keeps your server up-to-date.

 🌱 **Automatic Installer:**
-   - Server Installer Window that installs everything necessary from the ground up.
+   - Server Installer Window which installs everything necessary from the ground up.
-   - Checks what you need and gives you detailed feedback on important steps.
+   - If starting fresh it gets you running your own local SpacetimeDB server in no-time.

 📊 **Real-time Monitoring & Control:**
    - Monitor server status and port availability directly in Unity.